-Greece: Vestas and Terna Energy’s deal to supply Karystia wind project28.
-September 2020. / SEE Energy News
+Greece: Vestas and Terna Energy’s deal to supply Karystia wind project, SEE Energy News

 The Karystia wind farm is located in Evia prefecture in an area which has one of the highest wind speeds in Greece.
 Danish wind turbines manufacturer Vestas and renewables company Terna Energy have signed a deal on the supply of wind turbines for Karystia wind project in Greece.